DaleOrders/AWS-Study-Notes/README.md

 ### 1.12.5.
 ASG Health Check

+- EC2 Health Check(default), ELB Health Check(can be enabled) & custom Health Check
+- EC2: Stopped, stopping, terminated, shutting down or impaired (not 2/2 status checks passed) = unhealthy
+- ELB: Running and passing ELB Health Checks
+- Custom: instances marked healthy and unhealthy by an external system.
+- Health check grace period (default 300s)- delay before health checks starts
+- If an ASG is provisioning and terminating instances in a continuous cycle it may be because the health check grace period is too short (application hasn't had enough time to launch bootstrap and be configured before the health check takes place).

 ![picture 3](images/f97297d8913440cb5b68a738380ecc75212c184b5ac6d7d04bde892d4ae4f32f.png)

--EC2(default), ELB(can be enabled) & custom
--EC2-Stopped, stopping, terminated, shutting down or impaired (not 2/2 status checks passed)=unhealthy -ELB- Healthy and passing ELB Health Checks
-Custom- instances marked healthy and unhealty by an external system.
--Health check grace period (default 300s)- delay before health checks starts -If an ASG is provisioning and terminating instances in a continuous cycle it may be because the health check grace period is tpp short (application hasn't had enough time to launch bootstrap and be configured beofre the health check takes place).

 ### 1.12.4.
 Autoscaling Groups